 How To Propagate Bat Flower

-You can propagate the bat flower from seed after you let them dry well.
+You can propagate the black bat flower from seed after you let them dry well.
 But this method will take a long while to germinate as harvesting the seeds from a mature plant can’t be done until the seed pod has ripened and split open.

 You can also propagate these tropical plants by tuberous rhizome division or root cutting.
 In the fall, divide them and plant at a distance of 3′ feet from one another.